Exabyte-io/documentation/docs/properties/overview.md

 ## Lifecycle

-### Extractors

-Properties are extracted from the output of the Workflow simulations and presented to the user following the procedures and conventions outlined in [this section](extractor.md).

-### Refinement

-The raw extracted properties are subsequently refined and categorized in the database for a better understanding of their physical meaning and of their overall numerical precision.
-We explain how this refinement procedure is enacted [here](refinement.md).

-### Retrieval

-Properties can be retrieved in multiple ways as explained [in this page](retrieval.md).
+We describe the lifecycle that properties go through in order to be extracted from simulation output, and then subsequently refined and retrieved, [in this section](lifecycle/overview.md).

 ## User Interface